bentoml/BentoML/docs/source/guides/migration.rst

 .. seealso::

-   :ref:`Containerize Bentos <concepts/bento:Docker Options>` to learn more about our docker options and how to customize the docker image.
+   :ref:`Containerize Bentos <concepts/bento:Docker Options>` describes our
+   docker options and how to customize the docker image.

-   :ref:`guides/containerization:Advanced Containerization` goes into more details about advanced containerization features that BentoML provides, for those who are interested.
+   :ref:`guides/containerization:Advanced Containerization` goes into more details about the advanced containerization features that BentoML provides.

 Deploy Bentos
 -------------